-2. Choose two of the weekly readings that you plan to use to guide your research paper.
-For each reading, (A) give a complete citation in APA format, and (B) explain in 2-3 sentences how you plan to use this reading in your research paper.

-3. Find three additional peer-reviewed scholarly sources to use in your research paper.
+- 1. Choose two of the weekly readings that you plan to use to guide your research paper.
+For each reading, (A) give a complete citation in APA format, and (B) explain in 3-4 sentences how you plan to use this reading in your research paper. - 2.
+Find three additional peer-reviewed scholarly sources to use in your research paper.
 These should be selections from books, or chapters from books; (similar to readings from weeks 2, 3, and 4), or articles published in peer-reviewed academic journals (similar to readings from weeks 1 [Frenette only], 5, 6, and 7).
-Internet sources, magazine articles, and newspaper articles are not acceptable.
 At least two of these three sources should be written by sociologists or published in sociology journals.
 For example, we recommend the academic journal Work and Occupations.
-For each outside source, (A) give a complete citation in APA format, (B) summarize the main point of the reading and the kind of data that the author(s) use in 5-6 sentences, and (C) explain in 2-3 sentences how you plan to use this reading in your research paper.
+For each outside source, (A) give a complete citation in APA format, (B) summarize the main point of the reading and the kind of data that the author(s) use in 5-6 sentences, and (C) explain in 3-4 sentences how you plan to use this reading in your research paper.
 Use your own words and do not copy text directly from your outside sources.